mr2much/doughnut_ville/README.md

 -       [x] When pressing the button, all entries should be displayed
 - [ ] Add multiple filters
 -       [x] Add elements for the filters
--           [ ] Create search query matching filters
+-           [x] Create search query matching filters
--               [ ] Search query should be created from client side code
+-               [x] Search query should be created from client side code
--               [ ] Search query should contain selected conditionals
+-               [x] Search query should contain selected conditionals
--               [ ] Search query should contain specified criteria
+-               [x] Search query should contain specified criteria
 -       [x] Add button to remove unwanted filters
+-       [x] Send object containing the filter criteria to the server
--       [ ] When pressing the Search button, display results matching filters
+-       [x] When pressing the Search button, display results matching filters
 -       [ ] When removing one of the filters, apply filters with existing ones
 - [ ] Sort entries by column type, and values